Your right to travel depends on the type of permesso di soggiorno you hold and on your destination. You can use this article to find out:

 The Schengen Area is a free movement area of 26 European countries that have abolished internal border checks, except during times of threat to public safety.
 Schengen countries include:

-Belgium, Czech Republic, Denmark, Germany, Estonia, Greece, Spain, France, Italy, Latvia, Lithuania, Luxembourg, Hungary, Malta, Netherlands, Austria, Poland, Portugal, Slovenia, Slovakia, Finland and Sweden, along with Iceland, Liechtenstein, Norway and Switzerland.
+Belgium, Croatia, Czech Republic, Denmark, Germany, Estonia, Greece, Spain, France, Italy, Latvia, Lithuania, Luxembourg, Hungary, Malta, Netherlands, Austria, Poland, Portugal, Slovenia, Slovakia, Finland and Sweden, along with Iceland, Liechtenstein, Norway and Switzerland.

 You can see a list of which countries have reintroduced border checks here.